AbhilashChy/HCLTechHackathon_9_Challengers/README.md

 ## Project Objective
 This project implements an **end-to-end retail data analytics pipeline** that simulates how real-world retail organizations ingest raw data, enforce data quality, and generate business insights across promotions, loyalty, customer segmentation, and inventory performance.

-The system is designed with **data governance first**, followed by **parallel analytics modules**, as illustrated in the pipeline flow.

 ---

 ## End-to-End Process Flow